MIND ON FIRE: THE LIFE OF JACOB BOEHME

 “His bodily Presence was mean, his Stature small, his Forehead low, his Temples prominent, his Nose aquiline, his Eyes grey and rather of an Azure-Cast, bright and clear, like the Windows of Solomon’s Temple; his Beard was short and thin; And altho' the Tone of his Voice was low, yet he was mild and affable in his Discourse; modest in his Deportment, discreet and judicious in his Words, humble in his Walk and Conversation, patient in Sufferings; also meek and lowly in Heart: His Spirit, so highly illuminated of God beyond any Thing Nature could produce, and his extremely pure and very intelligible Style, according to the highest and best German Standard, are left to the Reader’s Sagacity to examine and recognize in the divine Light, by these his unsophisticated Writings.”
 (Frankenberg)

-The best-known stories of his life are from the biography by his good friend Abraham von Frankenberg, who tells of a childhood visitation from a divine messenger, the discovery of a hidden treasure which later vanished, the "pewter dish" Illumination, as well as JB's miracle-working power, clairvoyance and ability to speak "all 72 languages."
+The best-known stories of his life are from the biography by his good friend Abraham von Frankenberg, who tells of a childhood visitation from a divine messenger, the discovery of a hidden treasure which later vanished and the "pewter dish" Illumination.

 Gorlitz c.
 1600